stefanogrippa/stefanogrippa/README.md

 - 👀 I’m interested in Python and matlab and C++
 - 🌱 I’m currently learning Python and matlab
 - 💞️ I’m looking to collaborate on Python
+- I am studying applications of python and matlab to quant finance
 - 📫 How to reach me stefanog1973@gmail.com

 <!---